-When the value of goods or services received in exchange for the share-based payment cannot be reliably estimated, the fair value is measured by use of the Black-Scholes Option Pricing Model valuation model.
+When the value of goods or services received in exchange for the share-based payment cannot be reliably estimated, the fair value is measured by reference to the fair value of the instrument granted.
+For options and warrants, the fair value is estimated using the Black-Scholes Option Pricing Model valuation model.

-Share based compensation arrangements in which the Company receives other goods or services from non-employees as consideration for its own equity instruments are accounted for as equity settled share based payment transactions and measured at the fair market value of the goods or services received.
+Share-based compensation arrangements in which the Company receives other goods or services from non-employees as consideration for its own equity instruments are accounted for as equity settled share based payment transactions and measured at the fair market value of the goods or services received.
 If the fair value of the goods or services received cannot be estimated reliably, the share based payment transaction is measured at the fair market value of the equity instruments granted at the date the Company receives the goods or the services.